 WATCH: The week in review

-It’s been an important week in the continued battle against Covid-19, with the Johnson & Johnson (J&J) vaccine facing a hurdle that appears to be nothing more than a storm in a teacup.
-On Friday, the second phase of the country’s vaccination strategy kicked off with electronic registration for over 60s.
+He also pointed a finger at the government to lower the cost of capital by reining in debt.

-It’s unclear, at this stage, whether the government’s decision to pause the J&J vaccine rollout will have a material impact given that it hasn’t even started yet.
-This while China’s GDP jumped a record 18.3% in the first quarter from a year earlier, official data showed on Friday, slower than the 19% forecast by economists in a Reuters poll, and following 6.5% growth in the fourth quarter of 2020.
+In a week where former deputy governor of the Reserve Bank Daniel Mminele — the CEO of Absa — parted ways with the board under a cloud of unanswered questions, and Tokyo Sexwale accused the bank of being part of a conspiracy in what can only seriously be considered to be a Nigerian 419 scam, there’s never a dull moment.

-Michael Avery speaks to Warwick Lucas, chief investment officer at Galileo Asset Managers; Raymond Parsons, professor at the School of Business and Governance at North West University; and a special guest this week, Stavros Nicolaou, head of the health working group for Business for SA, to review the week that was.
+Michael Avery is joined by Warwick Lucas, chief investment officer at Galileo Asset Managers; and Raymond Parsons, professor in the School of Business and Governance at North West University.

-Michael Avery takes a look at the performance of different sectors within the economy with his guest experts
+Michael Avery talks to a panel about the Reserve Bank and it's roll in SA's economy

 Would you like to comment on this article or view other readers' comments?